September 28, 2020 02:05 PM | by Farida Abdel Malek

 7. Are menstrual cups a complete replacement for pads and is there a limit to how long we should have them on?

 Of course, we shouldn’t have anything inside us for over 10 hours, I would even say 7.
 Keeping a tampon or a cup in for an extremely long period of time could increase the risk of toxic shock syndrome.
-I honestly do leave the cup for longer than that.
 And in a way, yes, they could be a complete replacement.
 I didn’t use a single disposable pad for over 4 years before I felt the need to free bleed.

 I have strong views on that though.
 Let’s actually talk about this because I believe it’s very important.
 While I’m a big advocate for the menstrual cup, I’m a big believer in free bleeding; that is bleeding into a pad, underwear, in the shower or whatever.
 If it was made to flow out of us, then why keep it in?